lokenx/plexrequests-meteor/README.md

   - Settings Page (available at `/admin`)
   - Download status of Movies / TV Shows
   - Sorting and filter options for Requests page

-**Things That DO NOT Work**

   - Alerts via either service
   - Connectivity Tests for CouchPotato/SickRage/Sonarr/Pushover/Pushbullet

+**Things That DO NOT Work**

   - Upgrading from previous installations
+  - Retrieve Plex token
+  - Test Plex token

 Please report any and all issues as you come across them.
 I'm actively working on this branch so check back often for new updates.